 First, I do not see exactly that royalty was in failure during the reign of Saul.
 The king fell by the hands of the Philistines, but Saul was no more an unbeliever at the close than at the commencement.
 Sin came to its maturity in him; his heart hardened itself: alas! this is the history of man.
 But Saul never stood by faith; and the royal authority was not in worse plight at the close than at the commencement.
 He was disobedient, and God withdrew His favour from him as an individual; but I see not in what the royal authority, as such, failed.
 It is true, indeed, that the judgment which we have to form upon this, in measure, depends upon the principal question, viz., that of the character of the royal authority of Saul, and to what point we can call it the royal authority willed of God.
 This we will now examine.

-Samuel sees so distinctively the will of the people in this matter, that he says (in substance in the terms of which I have made use), &#8220;Now, therefore, behold the king whom ye have chosen,&#8221; @1 Samuel 12: 13.
+Samuel sees so distinctively the will of the people in this matter, that he says (in substance in the terms of which I have made use), "Now, therefore, behold the king whom ye have chosen," @1 Samuel 12: 13.
 This royal authority, was it that which was willed of God?
-The Spirit of God by Moses had anticipated the occasion in which the people of God would ask for a king, and had given rules to be observed when the occasion occurred; but the *will* of God is not found there; @Deuteronomy 17:14 - 29, etc.
+The Spirit of God by Moses had anticipated the occasion in which the people of God would ask for a king, and had given rules to be observed when the occasion occurred; but the *will* of God is not found there; @Deuteronomy 17: 14-29, etc.

 It is clear that nothing can happen without the will of God.
 But it is certain that the establishment of Saul was not, morally, according to the divine will.
-Several passages in the book of Samuel furnish unanswerable proofs of this. &#8220;The thing displeased Samuel, when they said, Give us a king to judge us.
+Several passages in the book of Samuel furnish unanswerable proofs of this.
+"The thing displeased Samuel, when they said, Give us a king to judge us.
 And Samuel prayed unto the Lord.
 And the Lord said unto Samuel, Hearken unto the voice of the people in all that they say unto thee: for they have not rejected thee, but they have rejected me, that I should not reign over them.
-Now therefore hearken unto their voice; howbeit yet protest solemnly unto them,&#8221; @1 Samuel 8: 6, 7, 9.
+Now therefore hearken unto their voice; howbeit yet protest solemnly unto them,"@1 Samuel 8: 6, 7, 9.